MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

    The **AzureRMSLicensingEnabled** result should be **True**.

-1. Run the **Test-IRMConfiguration** cmdlet to test the Azure RMS templates used for Office 365 Message Encryption with user **Megan Bowen**:
+1. Run the **Test-IRMConfiguration** cmdlet to test Azure RMS functionality using Office 365 Message Encryption with **Megan Bowen** as both sender and recipient:

     ```powershell
     Test-IRMConfiguration -Sender MeganB@contoso.com -Recipient MeganB@contoso.com